Bug report #9444

 WFS client not requesting new features when not-cached

-Added by Jonathan Moules about 10 years ago.
-Updated almost 8 years ago.
+Added by Jonathan Moules almost 11 years ago.
+Updated over 8 years ago.

 Status:Closed